Gospel Reading: Mark 9:2-10

 15 The angel of the LORD called to Abraham a second time from heaven, 16 and said, "By myself I have sworn, says the LORD: Because you have done this, and have not withheld your son, your only son, 17 I will indeed bless you, and I will make your offspring as numerous as the stars of heaven and as the sand that is on the seashore.
 And your offspring shall possess the gate of their enemies, 18 and by your offspring shall all the nations of the earth gain blessing for themselves, because you have obeyed my voice."

-Meditation: What can blind us or keep us from recognizing God's glory in our lives?
+Meditation: What can blind us or keep us from recognizing God's glory and presence in our lives?
 Sin and unbelief for sure!
 Faith enables us to see what is hidden or unseen to the naked eye.
 Through the eyes of faith Abraham recognized God and God's call on his life.
 He saw from afar not only what God intended for him, but for his descendants as well - an everlasting covenant of friendship and peace with the living God.
 Abraham is the father of faith because he put his hope in the promises of God.
 Faith makes us taste in advance the light of God's glory when we shall see him face to face (1 Corinthians 13:12; 1 John 3:2).

 The Lord Jesus reveals his glory in fulfilling his Father's